News & Media

 October 07, 2019 – PLANO, TEXAS (PRWEB)

 Attorney Heather Barbieri was recently named an Elite Lawyer.
-Heather is the founder and owner of the all-female Barbieri Law Firm, P.C. located in Plano, Texas.
+Heather is the founder and owner of the Barbieri Law Firm, P.C. located in Plano, Texas.
 She practices in the area of criminal defense.
 Click here here for more information.

 Chris Salcedo Show – Heather Barbieri